ksjitendra18/everythingcs/src/content/blog/how-to-get-current-page-url-in-astro.md

 Are you looking for how to find the current page url in astro?
 Here's how.

 ## Get current url in .astro file
-Astro provides **Astro** global which contains many values, functions etc. One of which is Astro.url.
+Astro provides **Astro** global which contains many values, functions etc. One of which is Astro.url which provides the details of the current page URL information such as origin, host, hostname, pathname.
 This contains all the value according to javascript [Web Apis URL](https://developer.mozilla.org/en-US/docs/Web/API/URL)

 As you console.log you will get the value